How to clean wood carvings kept outdoors

-If the mild cleanser fails to remove dirt and work, try a more robust solution.
+Try a more robust solution if the mild cleanser fails to remove dirt and work.
 Take mineral spirits and follow instructions.
 Add a drop of liquid soap to the water and let the sponge take the water.
-Brush the sponge lightly over the surface, and don’t let the liquid linger for long.
+Brush the sponge lightly over the surface; don’t let the liquid linger for long.
 Dry thoroughly.

 Dry the carving with a towel

 Whatever process you are taking as you clean the carving, dry the carving with a towel.
 The towel should absorb the remaining water on the surfaces, so it does not get damaged.
 Some wood types quickly absorb water, and that results in creating fag parts on the surface.
 Wipe off the water and let the towel dry the carving.
 Allow air to get rid of the remaining.

 Failure to maintain and repair your carving when you notice damages will not keep your wood carving in good shape.
 Fill cracks using a small piece of wood.
 That makes the patch less visible.
 Using a piece of wood with a similar color brings out a perfect finish.
 A combination of a patch of the same color and spray paint results in a flawless finish.

 Finishing the carvings

 Choose the best finish that complements your wood.
 It has to last for years and is beautiful.
 Sanding, staining, and sealing are some of the finishes you must compare.
 A rotary tool is ideal for sanding carvings, and the carving should be of hardwood.
 If the wood is soft, the rotary school becomes too aggressive to give positive results.

 The chances of distorting the shape of the carving are high, and the overall quality of the carving is disturbed.
 However, that does not mean you should abandon softwood.